AdamSobieski/Argumentation/Documents/Templates.md

 > [!NOTE]
 > Main Document: [Diagrams](Diagrams.md)

-Templates could also be of use for producing diagrammatic representations of arguments.
+Templates could be of use for producing diagrams, visual representations of arguments.

-There exist text-based formats, e.g., Mermaid and Argdown, from which diagrams can be produced.

-Markup languages and knowledge graphs could also be transformed into argument diagrams.
+Text, markup, and knowledge graphs can all be transformed into argument diagrams.
+Templates for text, markup, and knowledge graphs could be of use for producing content which could be transformed into argument diagrams.

 ## Multipart MIME